 "We have uncovered a staggering array of genes in our genome, simply because we can examine many genomes in a detail that was not possible a decade ago," says Dr Jennifer Harrow, GENCODE principle investigator from the Wellcome Sanger Institute.
 "As sequencing technology improves, so we have much more data to explore.

-This video is not supported by your browser at this time."But our work remains a skilled effort to annotate correctly our human genome - or, more precisely, our human genomes, for each of us differ.
+"But our work remains a skilled effort to annotate correctly our human genome - or, more precisely, our human genomes, for each of us differ.
 These vast texts of genetic information will not give up their secrets easily.
 GENCODE has made amazing strides to enable immediate access of its reference gene set by other researchers."

 The team more accurately described the genes that contain the genetic code to make proteins: they found 20,687 such protein-coding genes, a value that has not changed greatly from previous work.
 The new set captures far more of the alternative forms of these genes found in different cell types.